patrickcping/pingone-go-sdk-v2/authorize/docs/AuthorizeEditorDataAuthenticationsClientCredentialsAuthenticationDTO.md

 NewAuthorizeEditorDataAuthenticationsClientCredentialsAuthenticationDTOWithDefaults instantiates a new AuthorizeEditorDataAuthenticationsClientCredentialsAuthenticationDTO object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetType

+`func (o *AuthorizeEditorDataAuthenticationsClientCredentialsAuthenticationDTO) GetType() EnumAuthorizeEditorDataAuthenticationDTOType`

+GetType returns the Type field if non-nil, zero value otherwise.

+### GetTypeOk

+`func (o *AuthorizeEditorDataAuthenticationsClientCredentialsAuthenticationDTO) GetTypeOk() (*EnumAuthorizeEditorDataAuthenticationDTOType, bool)`

+GetTypeOk returns a tuple with the Type field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetType

+`func (o *AuthorizeEditorDataAuthenticationsClientCredentialsAuthenticationDTO) SetType(v EnumAuthorizeEditorDataAuthenticationDTOType)`

+SetType sets Type field to given value.

 ### GetTokenEndpoint